EBI-Metagenomics/mettannotator/README.md

 Other parameters
   --bakta                            [boolean] Use Bakta instead of Prokka for CDS annotation.
 Prokka will still be used for archaeal genomes.
   --add_slow_tools                   [string]  Path to a previous --fast output directory.
 Loads existing results and
-                                               runs only InterProScan, SanntiS and UniFIRE.
+                                               runs only the slow tools (InterProScan, SanntiS, UniFIRE and the UniRef DIAMOND search).
 Cannot be used with --fast.
   --allow_missing_files              [boolean] When used with --add_slow_tools, downgrades missing optional fast-run
                                                tool outputs (CRISPR, AMR, BGC tools, DefenseFinder) from hard errors to warnings.